R1ah2u3l4/NLP-/README.md

 Dependencies
 To run this project, you'll need the following Python libraries installed:

+Dependencies
+To run this project, you'll need the following Python libraries installed:

+.
 NLTK
+.
 WordCloud
+.
 TextBlob
+.
 FreqDist
+.
 Flatten
+.
 CountVectorizer
-scikit-learn (for Logistic Regression)
-Matplotlib (for visualization)
-Pandas
-NumPy
-Contributing
-Contributions to this project are welcome.
-If you would like to contribute, please follow these steps:

 Fork the repository on GitHub